wwt/SwiftCurrent/STYLEGUIDE.md

   <details>

   #### Why?
   We feel this greatly increases readability.
-We find it a little surprising that isn't the default
+We find it a little surprising that isn't the default.

   #### How?
-  Under `Xcode -> Preferences -> Text Editing -> Indentation` you can tell Xcode to indent case statements in Swift
+  Under `Xcode -> Preferences -> Text Editing -> Indentation` you can tell Xcode to indent case statements in Swift.

   </details>